Liberation Government: Foreign policy

 By choosing exile and actively taking the Allied side, the Luxembourgish government had broken with its traditional security policy based on neutrality.
 After Liberation, it followed through with a reorientation of its foreign policy.
 On 26 June 1945, the Grand Duchy signed the United Nations Charter in San Francisco, becoming a founding member of the new organisation.
 This was a highly symbolic act, as it reflected the government's wish to participate in international politics.
 It was also this desire to assume international responsibilities which made the government introduce obligatory military service by decree of 30 November 1944.
 The gradual creation of an army with the help of the British would allow Luxembourg to participate in the occupation of Germany, and to be a party to the military agreements of the post-war period.
-In 1944, in the euphoria of the Liberation, the introduction of conscription encountered wide support among the population. is this even true?
+In 1944, in the euphoria of the Liberation, the introduction of conscription encountered wide support among the population.